 International Baccalaureate: 42 points, with 776 at Higher Level (including 7 in Higher Level History)

 Essential Subjects: A Level/IB Higher Level History

 Desirable Subjects: None

 Submitted Work: Two school essays (may include timed work)

-Those invited for interview will typically have two interviews of approximately 25 minutes each with Teaching Fellows in History.
-The interviews are a discussion and an exchange of ideas, not interrogations.
+Those invited for interview will typically have one interview of approximately 35-40 minutes with Teaching Fellows in History.
+Admissions interviews are a discussion and an exchange of ideas, not interrogations.
 They are conducted in a friendly and informal manner and you should not feel daunted by the prospect.
 We are looking for evidence of strong potential to structure an argument, to use and discuss evidence effectively, to write fluently and precisely, and to think in original and coherent ways about the past and current affairs.

 The interviewers may use your submitted written work as a means to facilitate discussion with the candidates on their interests, and they will also be looking for signs of actual and potential ability to structure argument, to use evidence effectively, to write fluently and precisely and to think originally.